The Földiklinik in Hinterzarten

 Diagnostics

-- Internal clinical physical examination and laboratory tests
+- Internal clinical examination and laboratory tests

 - ECG